Skip to main content

 Wake Forest infielder Austin Hawke (9) celebrates after hitting a home run during a NCAA regional baseball game between the Cincinnati Bearcats and Wake Forest Demon Deacons at Lindsey Nelson Stadium in Knoxville, Tenn., on June 1, 2025. | Angelina Alcantar/News Sentinel / USA TODAY NETWORK via Imagn Images

-The selection committee will seed the top 32 teams, which is new this year.
+For the first time, the selection committee seeded the top 32 teams.
 In past tournaments, the committee seeded only the top 16 teams, which were the regional hosts.
-This year, they will also rank the No. 2 seeds in each regional.
+This year, they also ranked the No. 2 seeds in each regional.
+Wake Forest is one of the top 2-seeds, as the 17-20 seeded teams were paired with national seeds 13-16.

-There are four teams in each Regional.
-In the first round, the No. 1 seed plays the No. 4 seed, and the No. 2 seed plays the No. 3 seed.
+The Regionals round is a double-elimination, round-robin format.
+A team must lose twice before they are eliminated.
+In the first round, the No. 1 seed West Virginia plays the No. 4 seed Binghamton, and the No. 2 seed Wake Forest plays the No. 3 seed Kentucky.
 Then we get into "winners brackets" and "losers brackets."
-A team must lose two games over the weekend to be eliminated.
 After the double-elimination process, one team will emerge as the Regional winner.

 • Game 3: Loser Game 1 vs. Loser Game 2